7 Pillars of Financial Wellness and Fitness in the New Year

-Sticking money under the mattress while all the rage in the early 20 th century is not going to cut it if you are looking to have something to live off of when you turn 60.
-That’s why investing is crucial to building your financial future on solid ground.
-What you invest in matters.
-And sometimes your retirement plan might not give you the full range in investment options you want or need to truly live the life you desire.
+Sticking money under the mattress, while all the rage in the early 20th century, is not going to cut it if you want something to live off of when you turn 60.
+That’s why investing is crucial to building your financial future on solid ground; what you invest in matters.
+And sometimes, your retirement plan might not give you the full range of investment options you want or need to live your desired life.

-Here are the 4 main types of assets you can invest in:
+Here are the four main types of assets you can invest in:

 You may want to look into investing in the stock market on your own.
-Of course, before you just jump right in, take time to learn about the stock market and the basics of investing first.
+Of course, before jumping right in, take time to learn about the stock market and the basics of investing first.

 If that is just too much work for you or you’d rather have a professional do it for you, you could always hire a financial advisor to help you out.

-Be careful though.
-Some are not looking out for you.
-Make sure you chose one that is fiduciary, as they are required to look out for your best interest.
+If that is just too much work for you, or you’d rather have a professional do it for you, you could always hire a financial advisor to help you out.
+Be careful, though.
+Some aren’t looking out for you.
+Ensure you choose one that is fiduciary, as they are required to look out for your best interest.

 Investing Risk and Allocation

 Investing in the stock market does come with risk.
-And the amount of risk you should take investing in the stock market should correspond with your age.
+The amount of risk you should take in the stock market should correspond with your age.
 Typically, the younger you are, the more risk you can take.
-And the older you are, the less risk you should take.
-What this boils down to is, the older you get, the more money you should be putting in bonds instead of stocks.
+Alternatively, the older you are, the less risk you should take.
+This boils down to the fact that the older you get, the more money you should be investing in bonds instead of stocks.

-Because people are living longer and longer these days, financial advisors are starting to recommend using the 120 Rule to determine how much stocks vs. bonds you should have in your portfolio.
+Because people are living longer and longer these days, financial advisors are starting to recommend using the 120 Rule to determine how many stocks versus bonds you should have in your portfolio.

 The rule is simple.
 You take your age, say 30, and subtract it from 120.
 This equals 90 and represents the percentage of your portfolio that should be in stocks.
-So the other 10%, you would keep in bonds.
-If you want to be more on the conservative side, you can use 100 instead of 120 as the starting number.
+So you would keep the other 10% in bonds.
+If you want to be more conservative, you can use 100 instead of 120 as the starting number.

 While I love stocks, my favorite type of investment is real estate.
-So I highly recommend you look into getting at least one property as an investment.
+I highly recommend you consider getting at least one property as an investment.

 Why?
-Because these things not only give you mostly passive income from now to eternity but they also provide great tax breaks on any income you earn from your investment.
+These things not only give you primarily passive income from now to eternity but also provide great tax breaks on any income you earn from your investment.
 How can you beat that?

 Not all things are created equal.
 Some matter more than others.
-And your job on your financial wellness journey is to determine what matters most to you.
+Your job on your financial wellness journey is to determine what matters most to you.
 That goes not only for your money but for your time as well.

 Work overtime during the holidays or spend some quality time with your daughter?
-Buy that brand new Jag just to brag to your friends or save your money and your stress levels and just get the Honda?
+Buy that brand new Jag to brag to your friends, or save money and stress by getting the Honda?

 The choice is yours.
-You just need to be sure that you are clear on what brings you joy and what doesn’t.
-What is necessary and what you can live without.
-This goes back to the first pillar we talked about earlier: Knowing yourself.
+Just ensure you are clear on what brings you joy and what doesn’t.
+What is necessary?
+What can you live without?
+This goes back to the first pillar we discussed earlier: knowing yourself.

-It all comes down to knowing exactly what you want out of life and not being afraid to go for it.
-Not being persuaded by commercials or your friends to chase after things you never wanted to begin with.
+It all comes down to knowing exactly what you want from life and not being afraid to go for it.
+Don’t be persuaded by commercials or your friends to chase after things you never wanted to begin with.

-When it comes to spending your hard-earned money you must think, where can you get the most bang (in terms of happiness) for your buck?
+When it comes to spending your hard-earned money, think, where can I get the most bang (in terms of happiness) for my buck?
 Don’t spend it on things that don’t matter to you.
-Remember you are giving your life to earn that money you are spending.
+Remember, you are giving your life to earn that money you are spending.
 The very least you can do is make sure you spend it on something worthwhile.

-Speaking of financial wellness and mindful spending, chances are in the past you did not practice mindful spending.
-So you’ve probably racked up a pretty good amount of credit card debt and loans.
+Speaking of financial wellness and mindful spending, you might not have practiced mindful spending in the past.
+So you’ve probably racked up a good amount of credit card debt and loans.

-Well on your journey to financial wellness you are going to have to ditch the debt at some point.
+On your journey to financial wellness, you will have to ditch the debt at some point.
 I know, I know.
 It’s going to take ages before you can fully pay it off.

 But no worries!
-It may seem like Mission Impossible at the moment but trust me.
+It may seem like Mission Impossible at the moment, but trust me.
 You got this!
-And no matter how long it takes, eventually, it will be paid off in full!
+And no matter how long it takes, eventually, you will pay it off in full!

-There’s the regular way to pay off debt.
-Then there’s the smart way.
-There’s no need to do a serious budget re-haul to pay off your debt faster.
-And actually no need for budgeting at all.
-Simply, make the commitment, get creative, and take action.
+There’s the traditional way to pay off debt, and then there’s the smart way.
+There’s no need to do a severe budget re-haul to pay off your debt faster.
+And sometimes, no need for budgeting at all.
+Simply commit, get creative, and take action.

 Imagine.
-One day, in the near future, you too will be debt-free.
+One day, soon, you too will be debt free.
 How good would that feel?!
 Take a minute to imagine it and bask in all its glory!

 7. Supportive Community

 Quite an underrated and often forgotten pillar for financial wellness is your environment.
-It is definitely one of the most important factors in financial resilience.
+It is one of the most integral factors in financial resilience.

-And in order to have a strong enough foundation for your financial future, you’re gonna need a supportive environment.
-One where you can share your thoughts, feelings, and dreams freely – a judgment-free zone, always willing to lend an eye (a shoulder occasionally) and always pushing you to reach closer and closer to your dreams.
-The people you come home to, the friends you tell all your deepest darkest secrets to, your siblings, your co-workers, all make up your environment.
+You need a supportive environment to have a strong enough foundation for your financial future, where you can freely share your thoughts, feelings, and dreams.
+We’re talking about a judgment-free zone that is always willing to lend an eye (or, occasionally, a shoulder) and constantly pushes you to reach closer and closer to your dreams.
+The people you come home to, the friends you tell all your deepest darkest secrets to, your siblings, and your co-workers all make up your environment.

-Getting your finances under control is never easy and you are gonna need some backup.
+Getting your finances under control is never easy; you will inevitably need some backup.

 So it’s time to take inventory.
 Go through all of your friends, relatives, and co-workers.
 Will they provide you with the support and encouragement you need on your journey to financial wellness?

-If not, you will definitely want to start looking elsewhere for the support you need.
-And you may want to consider not letting them in on your plans.
-Because the last thing you need is some Debbie downers pulling you down and holding you back from attaining the life you desire and oh so, deserve.
+If not, you will want to start looking elsewhere for the support you need.
+And maybe don’t let those that didn’t make the cut in on your plans.
+The last thing you need are some Debbie downers pulling you down and holding you back from attaining the life you desire and deserve.

-Pst… The Nav.It money app is built in with Community in mind.
+P.S.- The Nav.it money app is built with community in mind.

 Good Luck on Your Financial Wellness Journey